OpenStackOnRaPi/ostackinstall/README.md

 One can do the same using also the OpenStack dashboard.
 You can try it on your own.

-Once you have assigned the provider network to a tenant, log in as that tenant and check the network availability in the project.
+Once you have assigned the provider network to a tenant, log in as that tenant and verify the network availability in the project.
+This terminates the current exercise, but you are encouraged to design a scenario when this dedicated provider network is used for low-latency communication between tenant's instances.

 #### 7.ii.b External network using VLAN provider network